tlocke/robodoc/README.md

 # RoboDoc

 This is the software for the
 [RoboDoc project](https://tlocke.github.io/robodoc/).
-It's purpose is to crawl UK government websites and make a list of documents that have proprietary file formats.
+Its purpose is to crawl UK government websites and make a list of documents that have proprietary file formats.